axibase/atsd/finance/sql.md

 #### IS_WORKDAY

-The `IS_WORKDAY` function returns `true` if the given date is a working day based on holiday exceptions in the specified [Workday Calendar](../administration/workday-calendar.md), which is typically the three-letter country code such as `USA`.
+The `IS_WORKDAY` function returns `true` if the given date is a working day (trading day) based on holiday exceptions in the specified [Workday Calendar](../administration/workday-calendar.md), which is typically the trading venue name or the three-letter country code such as `usa`.

 ```javascript
 IS_WORKDAY(datetime | time | datetime expression [, calendar_key [, timezone]])